Android App

 > 1000 A connection was established, but an error occurred.
 The error code is 1000 + the HTTP code, e.g. 1401 means Unauthenticated (opens new window).

-openHAB supports the device controls introduced in Android 11: https://www.android.com/intl/en_US/android-11/#a11-device-controls-article (opens new window) When using a semantic model (opens new window) the location and/or equipment name can be shown in the tiles.
+openHAB supports the device controls introduced in Android 11: https://developer.android.com/develop/ui/views/device-control (opens new window) When using a semantic model (opens new window) the location and/or equipment name can be shown in the tiles.
+The icon in the tiles is based on the semantic class of the Item.

 # Multi server support